 What are the extension plans?

 Furlough has been extended several times as the management of the coronavirus pandemic has evolved.
-Most recently the scheme was due to end in April 2021 but with the Government road map outlining that all businesses may not open fully until 21 June, at the earliest, it became clear that further support would be needed to assist businesses as they reopen.
+Most recently the Scheme was due to end in April 2021 but with the Government’s roadmap outlining that all businesses may not open fully until 21 June, at the earliest, it became clear that further support would be needed to assist businesses as they reopen.

 - For August and September, this will reduce to 60% furlough support and 20% employer contribution for the hours not worked.